ShashankSingh614/Nyaya/README.md

 # FastAPI Legal Advice API

-This is a FastAPI application that provides legal advice based on the Indian Penal Code (IPC) sections.
-The API leverages the Groq client for natural language processing and offers endpoints to retrieve legal information and advice.
+This FastAPI application provides legal advice based on the Indian Penal Code (IPC) sections.
+By leveraging the Groq client for natural language processing, the API retrieves relevant legal information and offers advice based on user queries.

 ## Table of Contents